docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 An explicit markup block is a text block:

-- whose first line begins with ".." followed by whitespace (the "explicit markup start"),
+- whose first line begins with ``..`` followed by whitespace (the *explicit markup start*),
 - whose second and subsequent lines (if any) are indented relative to the first, and
 - which ends before an unindented line.

 Explicit markup blocks are analogous to field list items.
 The maximum common indentation is always removed from the second and subsequent lines of the block body.
 Therefore, if the first construct fits in one line and the indentation of the first and second constructs should differ, the first construct should not begin on the